Last updated 24th June 2020

 This section should be read in the light of return-to-work phasing (above).

-- From phase two (8th June) public transport providers must restrict the numbers travelling to maintain social distancing.
+- Travel limits within Ireland are lifted from the beginning of phase three (29th June) but public transport providers will continue to restrict the numbers travelling to maintain social distancing.
 Cleaning is also to be enhanced

 - From phase three (29th June) public transport numbers will continue to be limited, while restrictions on the numbers of private cars travelling to and from urban centres will be considered.
 These restrictions will be “progressively decreased” from phase four (20th July).